 The following was my GPS’s route on my hike up Mount Arashima.

-I have no guarantee that this route is correct, nor that it can be accurately relied upon for backcountry navigation.
+I have no guarantee that this route is correct or can be accurately relied upon for backcountry navigation.
 It should serve only as a general guideline for what the trail is expected to look like.

-I have also included the elevation profile and my hike’s overall stats in case any of you find any of it useful.
+I have also included the elevation profile and my hike’s overall stats in case you find any of it useful.

 Mt Arashima Elevation Profile Screenshot